BHP Billiton – Annual report – 30 June 2022

 Given the positive long-term price outlooks for these commodities, the Group currently considers that a material adverse change is not expected to the valuation, and remaining useful life, of assets and discounting of closure and rehabilitation provisions for assets relating to these commodities under its 1.5°C Paris-aligned scenario.

-For energy coal, oil and natural gas, long-term commodity price outlooks under the Group’s 1.5°C Paris-aligned scenario are unfavourable to the price outlooks in the Group’s current planning cases.
-However, recent portfolio announcements and impairments recognised in FY2021 limit the exposure of the carrying value of the Group’s assets to long-term commodity prices for energy coal, oil and natural gas, as:
+While energy coal long-term commodity price outlooks under the Group’s 1.5°C Paris-aligned scenario are unfavourable when compared to the price outlooks in the Group’s current operational planning cases, following impairments recognised in FY2021, the carrying value of assets at the Group’s remaining energy coal operations at NSWEC is no longer material.

 The Group is progressing work to assess the potential impact of physical risks of climate change in line with the Group’s Risk Management Framework.
+In FY2022, the Group conducted a physical risk identification process that prioritised key potential climate hazards for more detailed analysis including, for example, risks associated with higher sea levels disrupting port operations and extreme rainfall impacting the stability of tailings storage facilities.
 Given the ongoing nature of the Group’s physical risk assessment process, inclusion of adaptation risk in the Group’s operating plans, and associated asset valuations, is currently limited.
-As the Group progresses its adaptation strategy, the identification of additional risks or the detailed development of the Group’s response may result in material changes to financial results and the carrying values of assets and liabilities in future reporting periods.
+As the Group progresses its adaptation strategy, including risk evaluations planned for FY2023, the identification of additional risks or the detailed development of the Group’s response may result in material changes to financial results and the carrying values of assets and liabilities in future reporting periods.